 Since 2005, Ontario’s Ministry of Transportation (MTO) has worked with local municipalities, other provincial ministries, the Canadian federal government, and agencies to improve the Windsor-Detroit gateway.
 The Parkway is the first Ontario transportation project to be delivered with an alternative financing and procurement (AFP) model – a public-private partnership delivery model managed by Infrastructure Ontario.
 The AFP model provides the public sector an opportunity to transfer project risks to the private sector, which commits to delivering projects on time and on budget.
 MTO and Infrastructure Ontario work together to oversee, monitor and assess the works delivered by the private sector partner ensuring compliance with the contract project agreement and adherence with highway construction and safety standards.
 Following a rigorous procurement process, the Windsor Essex Mobility Group (WEMG) was selected to design, build, finance and maintain the Parkway.
 On December 17, 2010, Infrastructure Ontario and MTO announced that WEMG reached financial close and signed a fixed-price contract with the Province.
-The value of the contract to WEMG is approximately $1.4 billion in today’s dollars.
+The value of the contract to WEMG is approximately $1.4 billion in 2010 dollars.
 Over the 30-year life of the contract, the total future payments will add up to approximately $2.2 billion.
 As part of this contract, WEMG is responsible for maintaining not only the road networks but the Parkway green space and trails as well.
 The contract with WEMG is performance-based.
-WEMG is a consortium of ACS Infrastructure Canada Inc., Acciona Concessions Canada, and Fluor Canada Ltd. Parkway Infrastructure Constructors (PIC) is under contract to WEMG to design and construct the Parkway.
+WEMG is a consortium of ACS Infrastructure Canada Inc., Acciona Concessions Canada, and Fluor Canada Ltd. Parkway Infrastructure Constructors (PIC) was under contract to WEMG to design and construct the Parkway.
 PIC is a joint venture of Fluor Canada Ltd., Dragados Canada Inc. and Acciona Infrastructures Canada Inc. For more information on AFP please visit www.infrastructureontario.ca

 The first section of Highway 401 opened on June 29, 2015.
 The remaining section of Highway 401 (3 km) opened on November 21, 2015.
 Full landscaping and other minor work will be completed in spring 2016.